wambugu71/resumeio2pdf_download/README.md

 # Fetch your resume  from resume.io
-Create and  design  your  resume  in   resume.io.
+Could you create and design your resume in resume.io?

 This  app comes  in  handy  when  downloading  your  resume.